 Myositis is an inflammation or swelling of the muscles.
-It is usually caused by injury, infection, medicines, or an autoimmune disorder.
+It is most often caused by injury, infection, medicines, or an autoimmune disorder.

 A.D.A.M., Inc. is accredited by URAC, also known as the American Accreditation HealthCare Commission (www.urac.org).
 URAC's accreditation program is the first of its kind, requiring compliance with 53 standards of quality and accountability, verified by independent audit.
 A.D.A.M. is among the first to achieve this important distinction for online health information and services.
 Learn more about A.D.A.M.'s editorial process.
 A.D.A.M. is also a founding member of Hi-Ethics (www.hiethics.com) and subscribes to the principles of the Health on the Net Foundation (www.hon.ch).